-- 4.1 In order to comply with the UK-GDPR and Data Protection Act 2018, Biddulph Town Council must ensure that the following principles are adhered to in terms of personal data. - It must be processed lawfully, fairly and transparently. - It is only used for a specific processing purpose that the data subject has been made aware of and no other, without further consent. - It should be adequate, relevant and limited i.e. only the minimum amount of data should be kept for specific processing. - It must be accurate and where necessary kept up to date. - It should not be stored for longer than is necessary, and that storage is safe and secure. - It should be processed in a manner that ensures appropriate security and protection. - The controller shall be responsible for, and be able to demonstrate compliance with the above points (accountability) - 4.2 The legislation also sets out the following rights of the individual about whom data is held: - The right to be informed. - The right to access (includes subject access requests). - The right to rectification. - The right to erasure (also known as the right to be forgotten). - The right to restrict processing. - The right to data portability. - The right to object. - 4.3 There are six lawful bases on which data can be processed, upon which at least one must apply in all instances where data is processed, unless an exemption applies: - Consent informed consent must have been clearly given and should be able to be withdrawn. - Legitimate interests. - Contractual necessity it is necessary to process personal data in order to enter in to a contract with a person, for instance, allotment tenancies.

-- Compliance with legal obligations.
+- 4.1 In order to comply with the UK-GDPR and Data Protection Act 2018, Biddulph Town Council must ensure that the following principles are adhered to in terms of personal data: - It must be processed lawfully, fairly and transparently.

+- It is only used for a specific processing purpose that the data subject has been made aware of and no other, without further consent. - It should be adequate, relevant and limited i.e. only the minimum amount of data should be kept for specific processing. - It must be accurate and where necessary kept up to date. - It should not be stored for longer than is necessary, and that storage is safe and secure. - It should be processed in a manner that ensures appropriate security and protection. - The controller shall be responsible for, and be able to demonstrate compliance with the above points (accountability) - 4.2 The legislation also sets out the following rights of the individual about whom data is held: - The right to be informed. - The right to access (includes subject access requests). - The right to rectification. - The right to erasure (also known as the right to be forgotten). - The right to restrict processing. - The right to data portability. - The right to object. - 4.3 There are six lawful bases on which data can be processed, upon which at least one must apply in all instances where data is processed, unless an exemption applies: - Consent informed consent must have been clearly given and should be able to be withdrawn. - Legitimate interests. - Contractual necessity it is necessary to process personal data in order to enter in to a contract with a person, for instance, allotment tenancies. - Compliance with legal obligations. - Vital Interests, e.g. in a life or death situation it is permissible to use a person's medical or emergency contact information without their consent. - Public Interest.
-- Vital Interests.

-- Public Interest.

-- 4.4 It is not possible to list all the possible reasons for exemption within the scope of this policy, nor should exemptions be relied upon except for specific individual cases, however, where they are required, the data protection legislation shall be referred to.
+4.4 It is not possible to list all the possible reasons for exemption within the scope of this policy, nor should exemptions be relied upon except for specific individual cases, however, where they are required, the data protection legislation shall be referred to.